 - Confidentiality: Accessing health services from home has resulted in privacy issues for some young people who did not want to access mental health support in earshot of their families or talk through health concerns in fear someone could hear, create a code word for children and young people to share with health care professionals and have jointly developed expectations to support virtual conversations.

 You can read more about what children and young people said in our Paediatrics 2040 post-pandemic report.
 We have also helped provide links to resources about online health appointments or online group work with children and young people on QI Central.

 Supporting mental health in a national crisis

-Remember that for some YP it is becoming too much with everything happening in their bedroom: school, friend socials, mental health appointments/health consultations.
+Remember that for some young people it is becoming too much with everything happening in their bedroom: school, friend socials, mental health appointments/health consultations.
 You can't get away from it space wise

 In part one, young people shared ideas and experiences of tools, resources and strategies that they used - or felt were missing - when they needed mental health support during lockdown.
 We had a big list of apps, websites and information to look through.
 They came up with great ideas: where there are gaps in the information, or problems with what's already out there.
 They also shared their personal experiences of the changes in mental health support they have had through lockdown and the impact this has had.
 Paediatricians also shared their ideas of where there have been good resources or gaps for their patients.

 In part two, young people reviewed the findings and prioritised.
-Here's what they thought needed to be work on first:
+The main themes were: